 - Largest community helps you to find the right themes and plugins.

-- Offers great plugin architecture.
+- This blogspot software offers great plugin architecture.

 - Lots of great professional developers.

 - The option of WordPress hosting or self-hosting